ultralytics/ultralytics/docs/models/fast-sam.md

 }
 ```

-The original Fast Segment Anything paper can be found on [arXiv](https://arxiv.org/abs/2306.12156).
+The original FastSAM paper can be found on [arXiv](https://arxiv.org/abs/2306.12156).
 The authors have made their work publicly available, and the codebase can be accessed on [GitHub](https://github.com/CASIA-IVA-Lab/FastSAM).
 We appreciate their efforts in advancing the field and making their work accessible to the broader community.